 - Fussiness: During growth spurts, some parents report that babies are a little fussier or crankier than usual, and may cry a little more often than they have been lately.
 Don’t worry – growth spurts pass quickly, and you’ll have your sunny Baby back before you know it!

 Growth spurts are a normal part of the way babies grow up.
-After this first year of Baby’s life, his growth will start to slow considerably, and you won’t see growth spurts like these until around the time when puberty rolls around.
+After this first year of Baby’s life, her growth will start to slow considerably, and you won’t see growth spurts like these until around the time when puberty rolls around.

 - Steven Dowshen.
 “Your Child’s Growth.”
 KidsHealth.
 The Nemours Foundation, January 2017.
 Retrieved November 27 2017. http://kidshealth.org/en/parents/childs-growth.html#.